usaid-cs/yesterday-i-learned/random.md

 - "Never let an animal see you as 'the path of least resistance.'" - /u/Quinn_tEskimo's grandpa
 - Quirrell stuttered because he was tormented by the back of his head.
 - [Apparently](http://www.beyondhogwarts.com/harry-potter/articles/doing-the-math-how-many-kids-are-at-hogwarts.html), there are only ~280 students in Hogwarts at any time.
-- Marrying a native [North] American man for tax credit is [not really worth it](http://www.cbc.ca/news/business/taxes/first-nations-pay-more-tax-than-you-think-1.2971040), particularly if for tax credit alone.
-You also have to suffer the consequences of marrying a man (if you are heterosexual).
-Said native man also loses the perpetual tax exemption if he marries a non-native man (or other hipster kins, such as women).
 - The [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) is how tall the waves are given a certain wind speed.
 If the waves are 9ft tall, then the Beaufort scale is 9ft.
 - [Women always scream, often while doing nothing, it is a global phenomenon](https://www.reddit.com/r/videos/comments/4ju3ip/still_one_of_the_eeriest_videos_ive_seen_the/d39un1a).
 - While it is well-known that [Google A/B tests everything, including colour](http://www.telegraph.co.uk/technology/2016/05/09/google-is-testing-a-radical-change-by-turning-all-links-black/), their designers don't like it either, apparently: ""I can't operate in an environment like that.
 I've grown tired of debating such miniscule design decisions.
 There are more exciting design problems in this world to tackle."